Umuduri

 The umuduri is a Burundian and Rwandan stringed instrument.
 It is a musical bow consisting of a string supported by a flexible wooden string bearer or bow that is 125–135 cm in length.
 The string is traditionally made from plant fiber and animal gut.
 However, metal wire is becoming widespread.

 Construction and design

-A gourd is attached to the bow to act as a resonator.
+A gourd is attached to in the bow to act as a resonator.
 A wooden stick and the inzebe rattle are also used.
 Two loops bring the string closer to the bow, the third (attached to the gourd resonator by a cord) divides the string into two unequal lengths.
 This creates two different notes, usually a fourth or a fifth, as fundamental notes.
 To keep the resonator and the musical bow apart, a cloth or a pad of banana peel is placed between the two to ensure that there is no direct contact between the bow and the gourd that might interfere with production of sound.